Disneyland Paris Itinerary: 2 Parks in 1 Day

 Crush's Coaster at Walt Disney Studios Park in Paris

-The brief outdoor section of popular Crush’s Coaster
+The brief outdoor section of popular Crush’s Coaster.

-Crush’s Coaster is a rollercoaster in the dark through a Finding Nemo themed world.
+Crush’s Coaster is a rollercoaster in the dark through a Finding Nemo-themed world.

 While it’s a fun ride, I don’t think it’s worth a long wait.
 If you are a rollercoaster fan, Avengers is a much more intense ride with far shorter queues.

-If you aren’t able to enter the park early, I would either skip Crush, pay for Premier Access (€16 on our visit), or wait until the very end of the day to ride.
-Otherwise, you’ll waste that all important first hour of the day on one ride.
+If you aren’t able to enter the park early, I would either skip Crush, pay for Premier Access (€23 last time I checked), or wait until the very end of the day to ride.
+Otherwise, you’ll waste that all-important first hour of the day on one ride.

-There is also a single rider queue but it doesn’t tend to save you much time.
+There is also a single rider queue, but it doesn’t tend to save you much time.

 Spider-Man WEB Adventure